raksshana/SlugSync/README.md

 Deployment – Render:
 The FastAPI backend and database are deployed on Render, a cloud platform that hosts web apps and APIs.
 Render keeps the backend running online 24/7, so the iOS app can connect to it anytime.
 It automatically manages scaling, updates, and uptime.

+# Features

+List and briefly describe what users can do in the app.
+Example:

+Event Feed: Browse upcoming UCSC club events in one centralized feed.

+Search & Filters: Find events by date, category, or club.

+Favorites: Save events you’re interested in.

+Club Submissions: Club reps can upload their own events directly through the app.

+Map Integration: View where events are happening across campus.